ziruihao/twitter-stream-algorithms/README.md

 I implement the following stream algorithms:

-1. Misra-Gries - token frequencies
+1. Misra-Gries - token frequencies to generate heavy hitters
    1. `k: number of bins`, `scoring_method: either Levenshtein or SequenceMatcher for word similarity`
 2. Moris - total tokens counter
    1. `t: number of parallel estimators to then take the medians of`